ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   the system would only accept authorized eBPF programs.
 The mechanism is compared with the one in place for kernel modules, but signing eBPF programs is more complex (due to the relocations and map creations).
-The proposal currently under review solves this with a special eBPF program of a new type, which would be allowed to run `bpf()` and `close()` system calls and would load other eBPF programs from within the kernel.
+The proposal currently under review solves this with a new program type, which allows a special eBPF program to run `bpf()` and `close()` system calls to load other eBPF programs from within the kernel.
 The work is still in progress.

 <!--2021-03-11-->
 * [_What is vmlinux.h?_](https://www.grant.pizza/blog/vmlinux-header/),